13/vcesp/README.md

 # vcesp
 Ventilation Control Interface for ESP or Arduino

-A simple interface webinterface for a ventilation control system at home.
+A simple webinterface for a ventilation control system at home.

 Powered by HTML5, JQuery & Bootstrap 4